VysotskiVadim/VysotskiVadim.blog/_drafts/generic-programming-2.markdown

-C++ gives developers a lot of freedom in terms of memory usages, code generation approach was already common in sphere of C and C++ development, so I believe that templates is really great approach for C++, it's fast*(but only in runtime)*, easy to understanding and very flexible.
+C++ gives developers a lot of freedom in terms of memory usages, code generation approach was already common in sphere of C and C++ development, so I believe that templates is really great approach for C++, it's fast*(only in runtime)*, easy to understand and very flexible.

-Generics in Java was created with all C++ disadvantages in mind, and it was fixed.
+Generics in Java was created

-Generics in C# (.Net) was created taking into account Java's implementation.
+to improve existing, popular, and wildly used technology, and the task was well done.

+Generics in C# (.Net) as well as language itself is the youngest, so engineers did their best to do better then their competitors(Java, C++).

 As you can see all implementations are reasonable, they provide to developer ability to write generic and do it good.
-But because of different preconditions, history, ideology, *good* means different for every language and problems set that language targets.
+But because of different preconditions, history, ideology, *good* means different for every language.

 Hope you enjoyed the reading and found something useful for you.
-Next I'm going to explore generics in Kotlin, so subscribe to my twitter and stay tuned!
+Don't hesitate to ask questions in comments, or reach me in twitter.
+I will appreciate your feedback, it means much for me.